erynith/movie-web-instances/page.md

 📱 = This instance has full Progressive Web App compatibility for mobile.

+🍩 = This instance has ads that can be opt-out of in settings. (why a donut idk)

 ---

 > **⚠️ Warning:** The community backend is currently down.
 Please join the backend's [Discord](https://discord.gg/cinemas) for updates regarding it.